 There’s a common belief that bow ties are much more formal than neck ties, but this doesn’t tell the full story.
 They are often worn with a tuxedo (also known as a dinner jacket) at very formal “black tie” events.
 But they can also be worn to add colour and life to smart casual and business casual outfits.
 So, in short, the bow tie is simply an alternative, if slightly “braver”, neckwear option.

 Here we’ll run through a few things you should consider before opting to wear a bow tie to a wedding.

 This is the most important thing to acknowledge before choosing your clothes for a wedding.
 If your invite says “black-tie”, you’re obliged to wear a tuxedo (usually in black or midnight blue).
 And with a tuxedo, the bow tie is a must.

-But even black tie dress codes are shifting, and weddings invites often indicate “creative black tie”, “black tie optional”, or “formal”.
+But even black-tie dress codes are shifting, and weddings invites often indicate “creative black tie”, “black tie optional”, or “formal”.

 For creative black tie, you’ve got some leeway to inject some colour into your black and white outfit.
-However, you’re still usually expected to wear a dark bow tie here, but you can get a little loose with the color of a vest or cummerbund.
+However, you’re still usually expected to wear a dark bow tie here, but you can get a little loose with the colour of a vest or cummerbund.

-Black tie optional and formal dress codes are an indication that your hosts expect you to dress up, but won’t frown upon you if you wear a suit and tie.
+Black tie optional and formal dress codes are an indication that your hosts expect you to dress up but won’t frown upon you if you wear a suit and tie.
 It’s up to you here — go with the tux and bow tie if you’re happy to, or just stick to a formal suit and tie.